Combining the "Shmel" Flamethrower and a Ground Robot Led to an Unexpected Result

 The complex's operating range turned out to be too short

-Russian military personnel have begun equipping ground-based robotic systems with "Shmel" flamethrowers.
+Russian military personnel began equipping ground-based robotic systems with "Shmel" flamethrowers.
 However, the rather modest range often does not allow the flamethrower crew to safely use the system.

 Soldiers noted that the real effective range of the "Shmel" is about 600 m.
-Given the abundance of small-sized drones, the risks for military personnel are too high.
+Given the abundance of small drones, the risks for military personnel are too high.

-Therefore, volunteers are creating a prototype robotic complex equipped with six "Shmel" RPO launchers with a much greater operating range.
-It is assumed that the operator will be able to control the complex from a safe place via cable, fiber optic, or secure wireless communication channels.
+Therefore, volunteers are creating a prototype robotic complex equipped with six launchers of the RPO "Shmel" with a much greater operating range.
+It is assumed that the operator will be able to control the complex from a safe place via cable, fiber optics, or secure wireless communication channels.

-Robotic platforms with the "Shmel" RPO are already being used on the line of combat contact, one of which is the small unmanned vehicle "Tarik".
+Robotic platforms with the RPO "Shmel" are already being used on the line of combat contact, one of them being the small unmanned vehicle "Tarik".

 Загрузка Telegram видео...